Welcome to our “Social Security Q&A” series. You ask a question about Social Security, and a guest expert answers it.

 You can learn how to ask a question of your own below.
 And if you would like a personalized report detailing your optimal Social Security claiming strategy, click here.
 Check it out: It could result in receiving thousands of dollars more in benefits over your lifetime!

-“My husband is 65 (born in 1955) and I am 63 (born in 1957).
+“My husband is 65 and I am 63.
 Neither one of us have started taking Social Security.
 He is waiting until full retirement age to take his Social Security.
 Since half of his Social Security is more than I would receive on my own, I would like to take that.